Every business loves its big data. Collecting data is a must for companies that want to uncover valuable insights with data analytics.

 - Unique constraints – data that can't be repeated and requires unique values (for example, social security numbers).

-- Regular expression patterns – applies to data that has a specific pattern in the way it's displayed (for example, phone numbers).
+- Regular expression patterns – applies to data with a specific pattern in how it's displayed (for example, phone numbers).

-- Cross-field validation – when the sum of data parts must equal to a whole.
+- Cross-field validation – when the sum of data parts must equal a whole.

 Removing duplicate records